Karim-tari/RFC/proposals/181029-overview.md

 of assets (and their issuers) don't need or want _the entire network_ to validate every state change in their asset contracts.

-Once this trade-off is accepted, it the goals of speed and scalability that we set out above look far more achievable.
+Once this trade-off is accepted, the goals of speed and scalability that we set out above look far more achievable.

 Digital assets necessarily have _state_.
 Therefore the digital assets layer must have a means of synchronising and agreeing on state where asset state management is handled by multiple servers, (a.k.a. reaching consensus).